Posts are becoming more information dense.

 Use on-site search topics to help develop your content plan and even understand the level of technicality that your audience is looking for.

-Auditing is a significant step in the development of a good content framework plan.
+A content audit is a significant step in the development of a good content framework plan.

 Beyond it, you need to start developing a tangible framework with journey-esque steps.